dm-a11y/alx-system_engineering-devops/0x02-shell_redirections/README.md

-listing the contents of the file printing the contents of multiple files listing the last 10 lines of the file
+listing the contents of the file printing the contents of multiple files listing the last 10 lines of the file listing the first 10 lines of the files